 To use two more examples:

-- She talked to him implies she’s doing it right now.
+- She talked to him implies she’s doing it at the current time of the story (assuming the story is written in past tense).

 - She had talked to him suggests the conversation is over and done with.

 You can trim the “had” if the timeline is implied in some other way.
 For instance: She talked to him last night vs. She had talked to him last night.
 You’d be fine to take out the had in that case. 🙂

 - She thought she was… If you say she thought she was, that implies she’s thinking it right now.